btrzupek/dibs-docs/source/includes/_docs.md

 When the payment is cleared both the buyer and seller receive receipts of the transaction so that they can finalize the transaction.
 This can include the pickup or delivery options, depending on how the item was sold.

 <aside class="notice">
-Before using the buy it now button, you should get in contact wtih Dibs directly so that we can ensure that payments will flow properly to your banking system.
+Before using the buy it now button, you should get in contact with Dibs directly so that we can ensure that payments will flow properly to your banking system.
 Without this setup, we will hold the money until it clears and make payment to the seller as described in our Terms and Conditions.
 </aside>

 ## Inventory Management